 We’re here to support you!
 Please let us know if you are planning on testifying in person or submitting testimony.
 We often request testimonies that address specific issues such as housing.
 We can also help to sign you up if you’ll be testifying in person at the Legislative Office Building (LOB) in Hartford.
 You will need to send us your testimony at the latest the day before the hearing.

-Susan Kelley is Director of Policy and Advocacy for NAMI CT
+Thomas Burr is currently handling Policy and Advocacy for NAMI CT